Marcell Ozuna Player Props: Braves vs. Cardinals

-After going 0-for-4 in his last game, Marcell Ozuna and the Atlanta Braves take on the St. Louis Cardinals (who will hand the ball to Jake Woodford) at 7:45 PM ET on Monday.
+Marcell Ozuna -- 0-for-2 in his last game -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Steven Matz on the hill, on April 4 at 7:45 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Nationals.
+In his last game he had a hitless showing (0-for-2) against the Cardinals.

 Marcell Ozuna Game Info & Props vs. the Cardinals